keithmooredev/yikyak-clone/README.md

-# Yik Yak Clone (Save the Hippo)
+# Yik Yak Clone: Save the Rocks

-In progress: a full stack PHP app.
-HTML, Compass, jQueryUI, Bootstrap, PHP, MeekroDB/MySQL.
+Share your thoughts on saving the rocks.

+## Features
+* Register, log in, and post comments using PHP
+* PHP and MeekdroDB is used to build queries which are passed to a MySQL database